 Sensory Sensitivity After Brain Injury: Why Noise, Light, and Busy Environments Feel Overwhelming

-The brain constantly receives information from the senses, including sound, light, movement, touch, and environmental activity.
-After brain injury, the brain may have more difficulty filtering unnecessary input.
+The brain continuously receives information from the senses, including sound, light, motion, touch, and environmental activity.
+Normally, the brain filters background input automatically so attention can remain focused on what matters most.

 Common Types of Sensory Sensitivity

-• sensitivity to bright light
+• sensitivity to bright or fluorescent lighting

-• difficulties in busy or crowded environments
+• feeling overwhelmed in crowded environments

 • discomfort with strong smells

-• increased sensitivity to touch or textures
+• increased sensitivity to physical contact or textures

 • feeling mentally drained after stimulation